 Open to all string instruments and geared towards beginning/intermediate players, we will explore repertoire, roles and rhythm in traditional old time music.
 We will find new repertoire and/or work on known tunes, the melody, rhythm, chord changes, potential singing parts, and techniques for contributing to and listening to the group.

 Instruction includes specific techniques for playing in an old time style on fiddle, banjo, guitar, mandolin, ukes, Dobro, bass.
+I play banjo, guitar, and fiddle, plus know enough about the roles of bass, mandolin and any other stringband instruments to give specific advice for jamming.
+Our teaching assistant is a Dobro, banjo, guitar and budding bass player, so we'll have all the bases covered.
 Old Time Ensemble class also operates as a live-action jam session, with the purpose of everyone comfortably knowing how to participate, how to grab the tunes being played, practicing and discussing your options, with confidence.

 There is a misconception that one does not improvise in old-time music, but in fact, playing together, the ensemble listens and responds to each other, improvising as a group - playing high, low, harmonies, melodic lines or straight rhythm.
 Focus is on the special properties of old-time jams, and the experience of playing music in that milieu.